-Assigned to the 5th Air Force, 43rd Bombardment Group, 63rd Bombardment Squadron at Charleville Airfield.
-During late August, detached for service with the 19th Bombardment Group, 93rd Bombardment Squadron operating from Mareeba Airfield.
+Assigned to the 5th Air Force (5th AF), 43rd Bombardment Group (43rd BG) "Ken's Men", 63rd Bombardment Squadron (63rd BS) at Charleville Airfield.
+During late August 1942, detached for service with the 19th Bombardment Group (19th BG), 93rd Bombardment Squadron (93rd BS) operating at Mareeba Airfield.

 On August 25, 1942 took off Mareeba Airfield piloted by Major Felix Hardison leading a nine bomber formation on a mission against a Japanese convoy off Milne Bay.
 Over the target, the B-17s could find no targets and afterwards landed at 7 Mile Drome near Port Moresby before returning to Mareeba Airfield.

 On August 26, 1942 one of eight B-17s that took off from Mareeba Airfield at 4:00am piloted by Major Felix Hardison leading the formation on a bombing mission against a Japanese convoy off Milne Bay.
 Weather inbound to the target was horrible with a ceiling of only 2,000' or less.
 Between 6:30am to 7:45am the formation bombed from roughly 1,500' and experienced accurate anti-aircraft fire from the ships.
 This B-17 had bomb rack problems that prevented the bombs from releasing and required the B-17 to make a dozen runs from between 1,400' to 2,800'.